You might suspect your car AC is overfilled. But how do you determine?

 How Does The AC System Work?

 There’s no need for too much detail here.
 However, you should be aware of the basic principles of air conditioning.
-Fundamental knowledge will help you understand why overcharging AC systems lead to the symptoms mentioned below.
+Essential knowledge will help you understand why overcharging AC systems lead to the symptoms mentioned below.

 Refrigerant is a gas (in its natural form).
 There are three in use today, although almost all on the road take R-134a or R-1234yf (which all new cars have):